Beginner’s cookbook¶

 plt.figure()

-for dof in cylinder.dofs:
+for dof in body.dofs:

 plt.plot(

-data['added_mass'].sel(radiating_dof=dof, influenced_dof=dof),
+dataset["added_mass"].sel(radiating_dof=dof, influenced_dof=dof),

 label=dof,